stv-io/action-tf-descriptions/README.md

 ## Usage

-To use tfswitch github action, configure a YAML workflow file, e.g.
+To use this action in your workflow, checkout your terraform, and configure the action with the path where your `.tf` files are

 ```yaml
 jobs: